mtmse/deprecated-dotify.task.impl/readme.md

 provided.
 These classes may be moved to a separate library bundle in the future.

 # dotify.task.impl #
-Provides implementations for converting:
+This component provides implementations for
+* idenfiying XML formats with root element name and namespace
+* validating OBFL and PEF files
+* converting
   - DTBook, epub, html, xml and text to OBFL
   - OBFL to PEF and text

+## Techniques ##
+Java, StAX, XSLT, OBFL, Schematron, RelaxNG

 ## Using ##
 Download the [latest release](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.daisy.dotify%22%20%20a%3A%22dotify.task.impl%22) from maven central and add it to your runtime environment.